 The BFI Film Academy Craft Residential delivered by the NFTS has places for 66 young people aged 16-19 making short films under the tuition of industry experts.
 It’s a really exciting opportunity!

-The NFTS is looking for talented filmmakers and passionate film fans aged 16-19 years old to join our BFI Film Academy Craft Residential.
+The NFTS is looking for talented filmmakers aged 16-19 years old to join our BFI Film Academy Craft Residential.

-The only costs associated with the craft residential are for your travel to and from the residentials and a £99 administration fee payable on invitation should your application be accepted.
-Bursaries to cover costs will be available on application to invited applicants who cannot afford the fee and/or travel costs.
+The costs associated with the craft residential are for your travel to and from the residentials and a means tested fee payable on invitation should your application be accepted.

 To apply for this one-off opportunity you should: